Alice Marie Johnson: Commutation and pardon

 A campaign in support of her release was launched by the American Civil Liberties Union and the website Mic; activists who supported her release argued that the punishment was excessive and an example of disproportionate impacts on African Americans.
-A number of individuals and organizations supported Johnson's bid for clemency, including U.S. Representatives Steve Cohen, Bennie Thompson, and Marc Veasey, law professors Marc Morjé Howard and Shon Hopwood, and Orange is the New Black author Piper Kerman.
-According to her lawyer Shawn Holley, the warden supported her release.

-Johnson's was one of the 16,776 petitions filed in the Obama administration's 2014 clemency project.
+A number of individuals and organizations supported Johnson's bid for clemency, including U.S. Representatives Steve Cohen, Bennie Thompson, and Marc Veasey, law professors Marc Morjé Howard, Mark Osler, and Shon Hopwood, and Orange is the New Black author Piper Kerman.
+According to her lawyer Shawn Holley, the warden supported her release.Johnson's was one of the 16,776 petitions filed in the Obama administration's 2014 clemency project.
 In 2016, she wrote an op-ed for CNN asking for forgiveness and a second chance.
 Her application was denied just before Obama left office.
 In 2018, Kim Kardashian and President Donald Trump's son-in-law Jared Kushner sought to persuade Trump to grant clemency to Johnson.
 In late May 2018, Kardashian met with the President in the Oval Office to urge him to pardon Johnson.
 On June 6, 2018, following Kardashian's appeal, Trump commuted Johnson's sentence, and Johnson was released.
 The commutation was one of a series of acts of clemency made by Trump in a "few high-profile cases brought to him by associates and allies."
+Kardashian's then-husband Kanye West was a noted supporter of Trump, something she attributed to be partially responsible for Johnson's release.
+West referenced Johnson's clemency in the song "Cudi Montage".
 The Washington Post's Wonkblog described the pardon as somewhat surprising given Trump's past statements in favor of executing drug dealers.

 When Trump delivered his State of the Union address on February 5, 2019, Johnson was a guest of the president.
 Trump asked her to stand up to be recognized, and she received a standing ovation from members of Congress.
 On August 28, 2020—one day after Johnson spoke at the 2020 Republican National Convention—Trump granted her a full pardon.
+He also commuted Curtis McDonald's sentence in October.